How Long Does it Take for HHC to Kick In?

 Edibles

-One of the preferred ways to take HHC is in the form of an edible.
-This could be a capsule, candy, gummy, beverage, chocolate, or anything in between.
-Edibles are very easy to consume, but they do take a while to kick in.
+One of the preferred ways to take HHC is edibles.
+These includes capsules, candies, gummies, beverages, cookies, etc. Edibles are easy to consume, but they do take a while to kick in.
+If you want the high to be smooth and gradual, eat a meal before taking edibles.

 Flower

 Furthermore, this delivery method allows you to feel the HHC high in as little as three to five minutes.
 The HHC goes right into your bloodstream from your lungs, so it kicks in very quickly.
 On the other hand, the high is only going to last for about 3 hours at most.

-Although this method is easy, you don’t get the most bang for your buck.
-HHC flower usually won’t be too potent, so you will likely have to consume a good deal of it to feel a substantial effect.
+Although this method is easy, you don't get the most bang for your buck.
+HHC flower usually isn't highly potent, so you will likely have to consume a good deal for a substantial effect.

 Vape Carts

-Besides smoking THC flower, you can also vaporize HHC concentrate.
+Besides smoking HHC flower, you can also vaporize HHC concentrate.
 Most people prefer this over smoking, as it is said to be much healthier.
-At the same time, it’s also much faster and easier, because you just have to push a button and inhale, instead of grinding, rolling, and lighting.
+At the same time, it's also much faster and easier, because you just have to push a button and inhale, instead of grinding, rolling, and lighting.

-About two or three puffs should be more than enough to make you feel a substantial high.
+It's also easier to control dosing with vaping than with smoking.
+When you inhale HHC, it kicks in within about 5 minutes, and the high can last for about 3 hours.
+About 2-3 puffs should make you feel a substantial high.
 If you’d like to try vaping HHC, check out our own Botany Farms Bubba Kush HHC Vape Cartridge.

 Tincture